 Creativity, originality, and experience are core components of our therapy team.
 Our group of experienced therapists and assistants provide individualized treatment that considers the whole family and whole child.

-As the Office Manager, Heather consistently goes beyond the call of duty to do what is necessary to ensure each family is served thoughtfully and well.
-Heather is responsible for making sure all areas of the office and therapy team are able to run smoothly.
-Her efficiency and resourcefulness is a great asset to our team.
-Family satisfaction is her greatest priority.
+As the Office Manager, Toa consistently goes beyond the call of duty to do what is necessary to ensure each family is served thoughtfully and well.
+Toa is responsible for making sure all areas of the office and therapy team are able to run smoothly.
+His efficiency and resourcefulness is a great asset to our team.
+Family satisfaction is his greatest priority.

 Irene Ingram, Founder, Occupational Therapist